Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 capsicum rice recipe, capsicum pulao recipe

-This Capsicum Rice or Bell Pepper Rice is an easy and delicious one pot dish made with green bell pepper or capsicum, basmati rice, aromatics and herbs.
+This Capsicum Rice or Bell Pepper Rice is an easy and delicious one pot dish made with green bell pepper or capsicum, basmati rice, onions, spices and herbs.
 The recipe comes together quickly under 40 minutes and is gluten-free and vegan.

 Cuisine North Indian